Borek78/how-to-create-pandita/_includes/audiobook/1-how-to-make-an-audiobook.md

-# AUDIOBOOKS, CC LICENSES AND SHARING THE DHAMMA
+# AUDIOBOOKS, CC LICENSES, AND SHARING THE DHAMMA

 From 2005 to 2015 I was publishing Dhamma books in the Czech language for free distribution.
-Dharma zdarma (Free Dharma) was the name of the project.
+Dharma zdarma (Free Dharma) was the name of my project.
 The website of the project is still available on

 <div class="do-not-break-out" markdown="1">
 [www.dharmazdarma.cz.](http://www.dharmazdarma.cz/)